typelevel/cats-effect/docs/datatypes/ref.md

 }
 ```

-Provides safe concurrent access and modification of its content, but no functionality for synchronisation, which is instead handled by `Deferred`.
+Provides safe concurrent access and modification of its content, but no functionality for synchronisation, which is instead handled by [Deferred](./deferred.md).

 For this reason, a `Ref` is always initialised to a value.